Service + Area

 - Primary nearby markets used in Tri-Peak's Granby planning for structural steel & red iron include Neosho, Seneca, Diamond, Stark City, Fairview, and Joplin.

-- This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Granby, MO Scope Types